marklogic-community/corb2/README.md

 2. Java system properties ex: `-DXCC-CONNECTION-URI=xcc://user:password@localhost:8202`
 3. As properties file in the class path specified using `-DOPTIONS-FILE=myjob.properties`.
 Relative and full file system paths are also supported.

 > Note: Any or all of the properties can be specified as java system properties or key value pairs in properties file.
+> Note: Corb exit codes `0` - successful, `9` - nothing to process, `1` - initialization or connection error and `2` - execution error

 ### Options
 * **XCC-CONNECTION-URI** (Connection string to MarkLogic XDBC Server)